6.1 Request Workflow Controls and Escalation

 Key Takeaways

-• A strong request workflow separates routine processing from requests that require privacy, legal, security, HIM leadership, or technical review.
+• A defensible workflow separates routine processing from requests needing privacy, legal, security, or HIM-leadership review, with written escalation triggers so staff do not improvise.

 Design Request Workflows That Staff Can Follow

-A request workflow begins with intake.
-The request may arrive through a patient portal, paper form, fax, secure electronic route, HIE query, attorney letter, payer request, internal queue, or regulatory channel.
-The first control is classification.
-Who is asking?
+A workflow begins with intake.
+The request may arrive through a patient portal, paper form, fax, secure electronic route, health information exchange (HIE) query, attorney letter, payer request, internal queue, or regulatory channel.
+The first control is classification: Who is asking?
 What do they want?
 What purpose is stated?
-What authority supports the request?
-What information is in scope?
+What authority supports it?
+What is in scope?
 What delivery route is requested?
-What policy or legal review may be needed?

 Workflow stageControl questionEscalation trigger